+1.9.
 MEC' IDP ASSESSMENT REPORT

 The annual MEC's Assessment of IDP's forms the basis of the review processes of the IDP and Budget.
 Issues raised by the assessment report are considered in the next cycle of the IDP review.
-In preparation of this Final 2024/2025 IDP/Budget consideration was made to the IDP assessment report of 2024/2025 together with the Draft assessment of the Draft 2024/2025 IDP/Budget issued in April 2024
+In preparation of this Final 2024/2025 IDP/Budget consideration is made to the IDP assessment report of 2023/2024.
+According to the 2023 MEC assessment report Molemole was high for Indicators outcome and our IDP, Budget and SDBIP we rated as aligned.